LW2904/blog/content/posts/building-a-brainfuck-interpreter.md

 }
 ```

-These are almost all the variables we’ll need, but it doesn‘t really reveal anything on program structure until now.
-Before getting to that we’ll need to get reading the brainfuck code to interpret out of the way, so let’s expand what we have so far with some file reading logic.
+These are almost all the variables we’ll need, but it doesn‘t really reveal any of the program structure just yet.
+Before getting to that we’ll have to get the reading of the brainfuck code to interpret out of the way, so let’s expand what we have so far with some file streaming and reading logic.

 ```C
 int main(int argc, char **argv)